 I don’t want to be one of those writers who responds to everything.
 If I write about something, I want to feel confident that I have something to say that makes sense.
 I want to be confident that I have a good reason for raising my voice.
 I want, in some small way, to make things better.
 I want to be better.
 I want to believe writing can be a catalyst for action, for demanding change with respect to racial, sexual, and gender equality or reproductive freedom or sexual violence or the diversity of literary or popular culture.

-Roxane Gay lives and writes in the Midwest. read more
+Roxane Gay lives and writes in the Midwest.
+She is the author of several books including a collection of short stories Difficult Women... read more

 A design professor from Denmark once drew for me a picture of the creative process, which had been the subject of his doctoral dissertation... read more